DThorsonP/Python_Projects/README.md

 # Python_Projects

-Python projects to add to CV
+Playground to create a few worthwhile Python programs that can be shown to the public